-Hubby had surgery on his stomach (a tare in his stomach from a fall) on July 20.
+Hubby had surgery on his stomach (a tear in his stomach from a fall) on July 20.
 Today was a recheck to make sure the incision was healing.
-After the doctor visit, we decided to ride to Ford City to eat lunch at Stanfield's it is one of our favorite places to eat.
+After the doctor visit, we decided to ride to Ford City to eat lunch at Stanfield's.
+It is one of our favorite places to eat.

-Hubby usually orderers steak, baked potato and gets the salad bar.
+Hubby usually orders steak and a baked potato, and gets the salad bar.

-I usually order as small shrimp plate, which includes shrimp, Texas toast, slaw and baked potato.
+I usually order a small shrimp plate, which includes shrimp, Texas toast, slaw, and a baked potato.

-This Twentieth-century business and residential area were developed by John D. Weeden Jr during the building of Wilson Dam and the World War I Defense Plants.
+This Twentieth-century business and residential area was developed by John D. Weeden Jr during the building of Wilson Dam and the World War I Defense Plants.
 Weeden Heights was carved from 3,800-acre Sweetwater Plantation, the former home of his grandfather, Governor Robert M. Patton.
 The slave village, with its 23 small cabins facing a community square, was located north of the Broadway Recreation Center.
 An unmarked slave cemetery is nearby.
-In 1871 the Patton's gifted a 25-acre farm in this area to a former slave.
+In 1871, the Pattons gifted a 25-acre farm in this area to a former slave.

 "In consideration of his faithfulness and fidelity"